epfl-ada/ada-2024-project-adaptables/index.markdown

 ### Act 5, Scene 1: The Title Trap

+ILLUSTRATION4

+****Detective:**"A title’s like a first impression, choose the right words, and you could get the audience attention before the first laugh."

+Titles have the unique challenge of encapsulating a movie's essence in just a handful of words.
+In comedy, certain keywords not only resonate deeply with audiences but also appear consistently in the titles of successful films.

+GRAPH17

+The graph highlights popular words from comedy titles, with the size of each point representing the frequency of that word in successful films.
+The X and Y axes organize these words by their meanings, forming clusters of similar themes.

+Frequently occurring humor-related keywords, such as Adventure, Love, and Crazy, dominate the titles of hit comedies.

+**Analyst :** “Words like Love, Crazy, or Adventure don’t just describe the movie, they set the stage for success."

 ### Act 5, Scene 2: Timing Is Everything !

+ILLUSTRATION5

+**Narrator:** "When it comes to box office success, timing can make or break a movie."

+GRAPH18

+From the graph, it’s evident that releasing a movie in June significantly boosts its chances of performing well at the box office.
+This trend holds true not just for comedies but for films across all genres.

+GRAPH19

+Interestingly, since the 1980s, the proportion of comedy movies released has been relatively low compared to their contribution to box office revenues.
+This imbalance highlights the genre’s enduring popularity and profitability, showing that comedies remain a lucrative choice for filmmakers.

+**Detective:** "June’s the sweet spot—and comedy, it seems, has been pulling its weight and then some."

 <hr style="border: none; border-top: 2px solid white; margin: 20px 0;">